Tucson Metro Chamber

-In 2015, the Tucson Metro Chamber assembled a large group of local businesses leaders to listen to their challenges and identify ways the Chamber could address them.
+In 2015, the Tucson Metro Chamber assembled a large group of local business leaders to listen to their challenges and identify ways the Chamber could address them.
 These Chamber investor “Roundtables” concluded that the biggest challenge facing local businesses is finding qualified workers.
 Lack of workplace talent was identified as the biggest obstacle to the success of business and the overall growth of our local economy.

 - Automotive technologies

-If your business would like to participate, please email Chamber Executive Vice President Lori Banzhaf, at firstname.lastname@example.org.
+If your business would like to partner in building the future work force of Southern Arizona, please email Susan Manfredi at email@example.com.